tsackton/taelgarverse/docs/history/timeline-of-sembaran-history.md

 ## The Great War
 DR 1462 - DR 1545; 1 Derik II - 26 Derik III

 The reign of [Derik II](<../people/historical-figures/sembaran-royalty/derik-ii.md>) is relatively uneventful, and the traditions and formalities of the realm are established and propagated in this time.
-The borders to the south, with the [Istabor Alliance](<./istabor-alliance.md>), and the north, with the fractured fiefdoms of [Vostok](<../gazetteer/greater-sembara/vostok/vostok.md>), are uneventful, and trading relationships with [Cymea](<../gazetteer/western-green-sea/realms/cymea.md>), [Tollen](<../gazetteer/greater-sembara/tollen/tollen.md>), and the rest of the eastern [Green Sea](<../gazetteer/green-sea.md>) grow during this time.
+The borders to the south, with the [Istabor Alliance](<historical-realms/istabor-alliance.md>), and the north, with the fractured fiefdoms of [Vostok](<../gazetteer/greater-sembara/vostok/vostok.md>), are uneventful, and trading relationships with [Cymea](<../gazetteer/western-green-sea/realms/cymea.md>), [Tollen](<../gazetteer/greater-sembara/tollen/tollen.md>), and the rest of the eastern [Green Sea](<../gazetteer/green-sea.md>) grow during this time.
 #### Tensions in the North

 The only thing that mars the peace of this era is increasing tensions among the Zimka.
-Several small wars break out between [Ardlas](<../gazetteer/greater-sembara/zimkova/ardlas.md>) and [Lavnoch](<../gazetteer/greater-sembara/zimkova/lavnoch.md>), fighting over control of the headwaters of the Semb and [Lake Derwent](<../gazetteer/greater-sembara/rivers/semb-watershed/lake-derwent.md>), and with it access to the lucrative Dwarven trade.
+Several small wars break out between [Ardlas](<../gazetteer/greater-sembara/ardlas.md>) and Lavnoch, fighting over control of the headwaters of the Semb and [Lake Derwent](<../gazetteer/greater-sembara/rivers/semb-watershed/lake-derwent.md>), and with it access to the lucrative Dwarven trade.
 Although the violence never spills over into Sembara, trade is disrupted and what to do about the highlands is a constant question during the reign of [Derik II](<../people/historical-figures/sembaran-royalty/derik-ii.md>).
 [Derik II](<../people/historical-figures/sembaran-royalty/derik-ii.md>), although a strong king and diplomat, is not the military leader his father was, and was reluctant to raise taxes for an invasion.

 Several times the dwarves send diplomatic missions to Sembara, asking the king to deal with the humans making trouble, and several times Derik II says there is nothing he can do.
 By the 1490s, it is clear the situation is untenable, as at this point both the halflings and dwarves are complaining to the king and telling him to get these unruly humans under control before they take it into their own hands, to ensure stability, but at this point Derik II is old, and uncertain, and so nothing is done.

 [Charlotte I](<../people/historical-figures/sembaran-royalty/charlotte-i.md>), Derik II’s daughter, inherits the crisis.
-Unwilling to let relations with the dwarves deteriorate further, Charlotte rides with a large army up the River Semb, and in a relatively bloodless series of campaigns forces [Ardlas](<../gazetteer/greater-sembara/zimkova/ardlas.md>) and [Lavnoch](<../gazetteer/greater-sembara/zimkova/lavnoch.md>) to the negotiating table, asserting suzerainty over the territory of these kingdoms.
+Unwilling to let relations with the dwarves deteriorate further, Charlotte rides with a large army up the River Semb, and in a relatively bloodless series of campaigns forces [Ardlas](<../gazetteer/greater-sembara/ardlas.md>) and Lavnoch to the negotiating table, asserting suzerainty over the territory of these kingdoms.
 Soon after, in 1508 DR, rumors of something terrible in the north are growing.
 #### The Preamble to the Great War

-After his defeat as the hidden puppet master of Dominion of Avatus, [Cha'mutte](<../people/extraplanar-powers/cha-mutte.md>) has turned his attention north, where far across the [Sentinel Range](<../gazetteer/sentinel-range.md>) he is growing an empire.
-Still maintaining footholds in the southern [Sentinel Range](<../gazetteer/sentinel-range.md>) where several loyal hobgoblin tribes attempt to prevent the consolidation of the [Istabor Alliance](<./istabor-alliance.md>) into a united front, he has turned his attention to a move from the north, through the empty northern steppes.
+After his defeat as the hidden puppet master of [Dominion of Avatus](<historical-realms/dominion-of-avatus.md>), [Cha'mutte](<../people/extraplanar-powers/cha-mutte.md>) has turned his attention north, where far across the [Sentinel Range](<../gazetteer/sentinel-range.md>) he is growing an empire.
+Still maintaining foo tholds in the southern [Sentinel Range](<../gazetteer/sentinel-range.md>) where several loyal hobgoblin tribes attempt to prevent the consolidation of the [Istabor Alliance](<historical-realms/istabor-alliance.md>) into a united front, he has turned his attention to a move from the north, through the empty northern steppes.
 Still working through proxies, and not ready to show himself yet, he summoned one of his dragonspawn, the ancient white dragon Vimfrost, and set him to gather allies across the northern plains -- orcs, monstrosities, ogres, and trolls -- and set upon Vostok and Zimkova from the north.

 Derik III, 19 years old in 1508 DR, is sent to the north.
 Vostok at this point is ruled in the east by descendants of Skaer raiders, in the lakes region along the Volta increasingly by [Zimkova](<../gazetteer/greater-sembara/zimkova/zimkova.md>), around Tollen largely as an oligarchy of rich merchants, and to the north as a loose confederation of semi-nomadic tribes.
 Derik III, channeling the charisma of his great-grandfather, cloaked in the blessing of the Gods, leads a grand alliance north to repair the ancient wall and defeat the dragon.
 In response, he is acknowledged as Prince of the North, and when he comes to the throne he is acknowledged as high king by the people of Vostok.
 Tollen retains its charter as a free city, but acknowledges the suzerainty of Derik III.